 All SSH Internet Access to our application servers is required to be routed through our Company VPN which has a dedicated IP address.

 New IAM roles are distributed for each use case and each service, preventing one user from having access to multiple parts of our internal system.

 We require individual logins for every service that we use as a company.
 There are no shared accounts in the organization so we can effectively audit and log activity.

 We require all passwords to be at least 12 characters long, randomly generated with with a mix of numbers, letters, capitalization, and symbols.

-We run through security training with all employees to increase awareness of phishing attempts, social engineering, and best practices for keeping your credentials safe and secure.
+We run through security training with all new employees to increase awareness of phishing attempts, social engineering, and best practices for keeping your credentials safe and secure.